FakhrElDen/JavaScriptProject/README.md

 # MakMak-Supermarket

-1- Frist install readline npm package
+1- First install readline npm package

 2- Second in Item array you will find all supermarket products and to run this supermarket enter inputs as below